What will happen to birth control, insurance, abortion, and Planned Parenthood in the future?

 Q: What’s going to happen to Planned Parenthood?

 A: There is uncertainty ahead of us as anti-women’s health legislators target us, but we will never stop fighting to protect access to the full range of care our patients depend on: affordable birth control, STI testing and treatment, cancer screening and abortion.
-We are 100 years strong and won’t back down.
+We are over 100 years strong and won’t back down.

 Q: I’m from a family of immigrants.
 Should I be worried?